Azure/azure-functions-durable-extension/docfx/articles/topics/http-api.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-http-api).

 # HTTP APIs
 The Durable Task Extension exposes a set of HTTP APIs that can be used to perform the following tasks.